Jewish Federation of Greater Pittsburgh Community Priorities Grant Request for Proposals (RFP)

 - Can my organization apply for multi-year funding?

-- Yes, but only a few of these grants will be made as we are testing this funding model.
+- Yes, but such commitments are made rarely, on a case-by-case basis, as we are testing this funding model.

 - Will there be other opportunities for grants?

-- The Federation also has year-round small grant opportunities through SteelTree, micro engagement grants, Jewish Life and Learning micro grants.
+- The Federation also has year-round small grant opportunities through SteelTree, micro engagement grants and Jewish Life and Learning micro grants.

 - Can my organization apply for more than one grant?